 DHHS funds VAADA to organise and facilitate a twice-yearly Service Provider’s Conference for funded AOD treatment services.
-The November Conference was titled ‘Change & Sector Intersections’.
-Approximately 280 staff attended.
-VAADA has begun work on the 2018 conferences including themes, content and speakers.
+The November Conference was titled ‘Adaptations and Innovations in the AOD Sector’ and was held online as a four-part webinar series.
+You can view the recordings here.

 VAADA PHN Activity

 VAADA is well-positioned to work with Primary Health Networks (PHNs) to support PHN-commissioned AOD treatment services by providing a range of workforce development and capacity building initiatives.
 VAADA is presently working with the North Western Melbourne PHN and the Western Victoria PHN on two workforce projects.

 The Northern Western Melbourne project aims to build the capacity of service providers in the region via workforce development and sustainability initiatives.
 Having assessed workforce needs in the North Western region, VAADA is hosting three forums in the first half of 2018.
 The first is a forum on 20 February 2018 focusses on effective ways to engage with Culturally and Linguistically Diverse Communities at both an organisational and therapeutic level.
 This will be followed by forums on Family Violence in April and LGBTIQ in June.
 These forums are aimed at agencies providing AOD services in the North Western PHN region, however subject to availability there may be opportunity for staff from other regions to attend.
 The forums will be augmented by skills based training on the same themes, creating the best possible opportunity for sustainable systems and clinical change leading to responsive and effective service provision to these priority populations.
 A crucial element of this project is in supporting individuals to translate skills gained in training to enhance workplace practice and by doing so, promote organisational capacity building and support retention of qualified staff.